PHANTOM0122/3D_Object_Reconstruction/README.md

-# 3D Object Reconstruction with Multi-view RGB-D Images
+# 3D Object Reconstruction with Multi-View RGB-D Images

 With RGB-D cameras, we can get multiple RGB and Depth images and convert them to point clouds easily.
 Leveraging this, we can reconstruct single object with multi-view RGB and Depth images.
 To acheive this, point clouds from multi-view need to be registered.
 This task is also known as **point registration"**, whose goal is to find transfomration matrix between source and target point clouds.
 The alignment consists of two sub-alignment, Initial alignment and Alignment refinement.